top of page

 Screenshot 2024-09-15 at 16.59.06.png

-The Cinema at Zeffirellis (14 miles)
+The cinema at Zeffirellis (14 miles)

 Zeffirellis is an independent, state of the art cinema in Ambleside with five (yes, FIVE!) screens showing the latest releases and the occasional classic.